-Tracking your shipments is a necessity in the transport and logistics industry nowadays.
+Tracking and tracing your shipments is a necessity in the transport and logistics industry nowadays.
 It is important to know where your delivery is so that you as a manager can anticipate and decide fast on changes that are crucial to your operations.
 And having a record of the delivery tracking can help you identify the areas or problems that need to be addressed.
 Because timing is the most important factor in transport and logistics services.

 Finding yourself a transport and logistics services provider